-If you call the Boards you may get different answers from different people.
+If you call the Boards, you may get different answers from different people.
 You may have your call forwarded from office to office and be left a little frustrated.

 When State Boards conduct their audits, they select licensees at random and demand proof of CE compliance.
 You must collect your continuing education certificates, make copies, and send them to the Board.
-If you cannot find your certificates you must immediately contact the educational provider who offered the course and hope that they have a digital copy or duplicate of your certificate.
-Then you can only pray that you did not overlook any fine print and that the courses you took actually qualify towards your personal requirements.
+If you cannot find your certificates, you must immediately contact the educational provider who offered the course and hopes that they have a digital copy or duplicate of your certificate.
+Then you can only pray that you did not overlook any fine print and that the courses you took actually qualify for your personal requirements.
 If they do not, you will likely be fined and have to pay for and attend additional CE courses.

 The Florida CE system

 The Florida Department of Health uses CE Broker as its official tracking system.
 This means that we track the continuing education status and progress of every healthcare professional in the state.
 We dedicated years to designing and programming the CE Broker system.
 No detail could be overlooked.
 Our experts had to account for every exception for every profession.
-Still the Boards make changes that must be configured into our current software.
+Still, the Boards make changes that must be configured into our current software.
 Our CE experts dutifully monitor the Boards’ websites for changes to continuing education requirements and maintain a Help Desk so that licensees can get answers with minimal wait time.
 We have invested incalculable time and resources into creating and maintaining a system that works efficiently for Florida’s healthcare professionals.
-Meanwhile CE Broker does not receive any funding from the Department of Health.
+Meanwhile, CE Broker does not receive funding from the Department of Health.

 Educational providers in Florida report course completions to CE Broker so that FL’s licensees do not have to.
-If you are unaware of the CE Broker system but successfully manage to complete your hours with FL approved providers, you will benefit from the audit shield while subscribers fund this unique system.
+If you are unaware of the CE Broker system but successfully manage to complete your hours with FL-approved providers, you will benefit from the audit shield while subscribers fund this unique system.
 Again other states do not offer this luxury to their licensees.